lormitech/munari/README.md

 ### References

 A.B.
-Chhabra et al., Direct determination of the f(alpha) singularity spectrum and its application to fully developed turbulence, Phys.
+Chhabra et al., "Direct determination of the f(alpha) singularity spectrum and its application to fully developed turbulence", Phys.
 Rev. A 40, 5284–5294 (1989)

-L. Milazzo, Multifractal analysis of three-dimensional grayscale images: Estimation of generalized fractal dimension and singularity spectrum, arXiv:1310.2719 \[cond-mat.stat-mech\] (2013)
+L. Milazzo, "Multifractal analysis of three-dimensional grayscale images: Estimation of generalized fractal dimension and singularity spectrum", arXiv:1310.2719 \[cond-mat.stat-mech\] (2013)